MissAllSunday/faq/README.md

 ######What is a FAQ mod:

-Is a modification for SMf which allows you to create a simple FAQ (Frecuently Asked Questions) page
+Is a modification for SMF which allows you to create a simple FAQ (Frecuently Asked Questions) page

 ######Requirements: